niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 #### 2.1.5.4 Using parsejson()

 In practice, one will rarely wish to parse a single text - as in the examples above.
 The various `parsejson()` functions discussed above (or any that may be derived) may be embedded in code that uses a list of projects or text ID numbers (optionally provided with `startlabel` and `endlabel`) in order to parse a collection of documents or entire [ORACC][oracc] projects.
 Example code for doing so is available in the [Computational Assyriology][compass]  repo.
-The point of discussing some variants of the `parsejson()` function is to demonstarte its flexibility and the possibility of extracting various types of data.
+The point of discussing some variants of the `parsejson()` function is to demonstrate its flexibility and the possibility of extracting various types of data.

 The output of `parsejson()` is a list of words, where each word is represented by dictionary that includes a number of data elements, including Citation Form, Guide Word, Part of Speech, GDL (grapheme information), Form (transliteration), etc. Some data elements are always present, others are specific for Sumerian or Akkadian, or are only present if the word in question has been lemmatized.
 For most projects it will be necessary to select and/or manipulate the data (section [2.1.7](#2.1.7-Data-Structuring)).